dseeley/blockdevmap/README.md

 # Ansible Collection - dseeley.blockdevmap

-An Ansible module (or python script) to map cloud-specific (AWS, GCP and Azure) block device names (e.g. /dev/sdf) with the volume provided to the OS.
+An Ansible module to map cloud-specific (AWS, GCP, Azure, LibVirt) block device names (e.g. /dev/sdf) with the volume provided to the OS.

 ## Output
 ### Common